The NLDE package

 Introduction

-NLDE stands for NonLinear Algebra and Differential Equations, yes, there is a missing "A"?
+NLDE stands for NonLinear Algebra and Differential (also Difference) Equations, yes, there is a missing "A"?
 Not really.
-NLDE is a mathematical software for symbolic computations with solutions of NonLinear (ordinary and partial) Differential Equations (NLDE).
+NLDE is a mathematical software for symbolic computations with solutions of NonLinear (ordinary and partial) Differential (also Difference) Equations (NLDE).
 These equations are algebraic in their indeterminates, i.e., the differential equations are polynomials in the independent variables and some (partial) derivatives of the dependent variables.
-We call them algebraic differential equations (ADEs) and their solutions are D-algebraic functions.
+We call them algebraic differential equations (ADEs), and their solutions are D-algebraic functions.

 For instance, the Korteweg-De Vries (KDV) equation is the algebraic PDE: